Stress–energy tensor: Components

+where the indices μ and ν take on the values 0, 1, 2, 3.
+Each component of the stress–energy tensor has a direct physical interpretation.

-In the following, k and ℓ range from 1 through 3:
+In the following, k and ℓ range from 1 through 3.

 In solid state physics and fluid mechanics, the stress tensor is defined to be the spatial components of the stress–energy tensor in the proper frame of reference.
 In other words, the stress–energy tensor in engineering differs from the relativistic stress–energy tensor by a momentum-convective term.